Customs Warehouses

 A Customs Warehouses also known as a customs bonded area, is a facility where imported dutiable goods can be stored, manipulated, or undergo manufacturing operations without payment of duties for up to 5 years from the date of importation.
 These warehouses can be government or privately owned and offer advantages for organizations looking to store inventory overseas.

-Customs warehouses types
+Customs warehouse types

 You can store your goods in one of two types of warehouse in customs bonded.